 Electrical stimulation has been used to maintain muscle growth/volume to prevent atrophy in cases of denervation (nerve injury) or when resistance is eliminated (zero gravity enviroments that occurs with astronauts) but it is my understanding that it has not been successful in enhancing muscle growth or bulk.

-Will electrical stimulation to help firm facial muscles
+Electrical stimulation to help lift the face and firm facial muscles

 You might also like...